Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 If you are like me and don’t like to do the same thing twice when there are so many other places in the world to explore – then you are looking for other thru-hikes similar in nature that will bring you the same excitement, challenge, and cultural exchange that the Camino did.

 Ever since I completed the 500-mile-long Camino over the course of 5 weeks, I’ve been scouring the world for long-distance hikes similar to it in style, comfort, beauty, and challenge.
-Actually, I haven’t just been researching them, I’ve been doing them.
+Actually, I haven’t just been researching them; I’ve been doing them.
 I have amassed a number of alternatives in all parts of the world and have finally gotten around to writing about them all as a guide to alternative thru-hikes to the Camino de Santiago.

-What are Thru Hikes and Thru-Hiking?
+What are Thru-Hikes and Thru-Hiking?

-Want to go down a rabbit hole of confusion – then look up the difference between thru-hiking, backpacking, hiking, and trekking.
+If you want to go down a rabbit hole of confusion – then look up the difference between thru-hiking, backpacking, hiking, and trekking.
 All of these are defined differently – there is no one universal definition.
 It also depends on where you are from geographically regarding what these terms mean to you.

 Here’s the definition of thru-hiking, according to Wikipedia: